CarlosLopezDeLara/launch-testnet/README.md

 ```

 ### 2. dump-spec-files
-Only write the default spec files, config & topology into <DIR>:
+Only write the default spec files, config & topology into DIR:

 ```shell
 $ cabal run launch-testnet -- dump-spec-files --out-dir <DIR>
 ```
+You can tweak these dump spec files to change the testnet parameters and then use the `custom` command
+below to start the testnet with these custom spec files.

 ### 3. custom
 Provide your own genesis spec files plus node config & topology:
 ```shell